joe7575/Minetest-Hyperloop/README.md

 ## Still To Do

 * configuration settings
-* recipes
-* performance improvements
+* Admin tool to interrupt tube routes

 ## Dependencies